Orpheus Chamber Orchestra

 “We’re an orchestra in this age when everyone is trying to reinvent what a chamber group can be,” Wilson explains.
 “I think you can also reinvent what an orchestra can be to your community and to the world.
 Who are you really serving?
 You can shoot for the big glamorous things, like world tours and recordings, and then that becomes what you serve.
 But the small things remain super important.”

 Among the musicians and administration, the program they speak about with the most excitement is Orpheus Reflections, in which members bring music to those living with dementia.
-The musicians receive training from the Alzheimer’s Foundation of America and CaringKind, and the program is expanding with massive new support from the Andrew W. Mellon Foundation.
+The musicians receive training from the Alzheimer’s Foundation of America and CaringKind, and give intimate performances in accessible, comfortable settings.

 Orpheus is also bringing concerts to smaller venues—echoing the very first grant in 1972 that funded chamber music performances around the city.
 That way, says bassoon member and artistic director Gina Cuffari, “We can start to connect and develop different audiences.
 That's the whole point for me.
 Who are you playing for?
 Who are you engaging?”

 In Wilson’s view, “I would love to see Orpheus become the artistic embodiment of New York City, with all its creativity and fracas and diversity—all that, and sophistication too, and a can-do spirit, which has always been an Orpheus trait.”